Terrorism and Insurgency

 Status: Under Review

-Splintering, Extremism, and Militant Violence (with Katy Robinson)
+Splintering and the Use of Violence (with Katy Robinson)

 Status: Under Review